The image shows an exterior view of a modern building with wood paneling and a large glass window, set against a backdrop of trees and a clear sky.

 What's On

-Architects Bourke and Bouteloup will lead the public site tours of the redeveloped Port Phillip EcoCentre, detailing sustainable features such as the cross-laminated timber construction, use of recycled natural materials, thermal performance, and challenges to achieve a high Green Star-rated building.
-Presentations on the construction will be shown in the community room to support tours.
-Port Phillip EcoCentre staff and volunteers will coordinate public access and activities, such as demonstrations in the Citizen Science Lab.
+Architects Bourke and Bouteloup will also lead public site tours of the redeveloped Port Phillip EcoCentre, detailing sustainable features such as the cross-laminated timber construction, use of recycled natural materials, thermal performance, and the challenges overcome to achieve a high Green Star-rated building.

 Children's Activities